awodzicki/awodzicki.github.io/cyclisticbikeshare.md

 ORDER BY member_casual;
 ```

   After identifying that casual riders spent more time riding, I wanted to explore the average ride length for each rider type.
-On average, casual riders spend 23 minutes riding and members spend 12 minutes riding.
-Casual riders spend almost twice as much time riding than members during their rental!
 ```SQL
 SELECT
 	member_casual AS rider_type,